-Use Case Energy

 Type of data Tabular data

 Data source APINTECH

-Responsible partners APINTECH Brief description The data include energy consumption and indoor comfort metrics at several granularity levels.
+Responsible partners APINTECH

+Brief description The data include energy consumption and indoor comfort metrics at several granularity levels.

 Purpose Track and predict energy consumption in different buildings, as well as at country level.

 Privacy level Project consortium

 2.2.
-Data Inventory Register
+Data Information

-In order to gather information about the data collected or produced by the project, a Data Inventory Register (DIR) was developed, and it is available to all TRUST members in the INESC TEC cloud drive service.
+To gather information about the data collected or produced by the project, a DMP information template was developed and shared with all TRUST-AI partners.
+Additionally, this template is also available in the folder dedicated to this deliverable in the INESC TEC cloud drive service.
+The DMP information template is available in Annex 1.